-Imagine learning that your spouse had been brutally murdered as they lay in bed, then being convicted of their murder and sentenced to life imprisonment.
-Imagine spending the next 25 years locked away in prison, losing touch with your only child, and all the time knowing that you were entirely innocent.
+Imagine learning that your spouse had been brutally murdered as she lay in bed, then being convicted of her murder and sentenced to life imprisonment.
+Imagine spending the next 25 years locked away in prison, losing touch with your only child… and all the time knowing that you were entirely innocent.

-This isn't the stuff of a bestselling novel or a Hollywood film, but the real-life experience of Michael Morton, whose nightmare ordeal finally came to an end five years ago today, on October 4th, 2011.
+This isn’t the stuff of a bestselling novel or a Hollywood film, but the real-life experience of Michael Morton, whose nightmare ordeal finally came to an end on October 4th, 2011.

-It was the afternoon of August 13th, 1986, when a concerned neighbour discovered the body of 31-year-old Christine Morton beaten to death in bed in the home near Austin, Texas, which she shared with her husband and their three-year-old son.
-The first that Michael, who had turned 32 the previous day, knew about it was when he tried to call his wife of seven years from the grocery store which he managed.
+It was the afternoon of August 13th, 1986, when a concerned neighbour discovered the body of 31-year-old Christine Morton.
+She had been beaten to death in bed in the home near Austin, Texas, which she shared with her husband, Michael, and their three-year-old son.
+The first that Michael – who had turned 32 the previous day – knew of it was when he tried to call his wife of seven years from the grocery store which he managed.

 On the flimsy evidence of the note, Michael was convicted of first degree murder and sentenced to life behind bars.
 Having already lost his wife, he was determined not to lose his son and eventually won the right for the boy to visit him for two hours once every six months.
-Custody of the boy had been given to his wife's younger sister, who had come to believe that Michael was guilty.
+Custody of the boy was given to his wife’s younger sister, who had come to believe that Michael must be guilty.

 As the boy grew older the visits became painfully difficult.
-The boy could not remember his father at home and Michael came to believe he had been turned against him by his wife's family.
+He could not remember his father at home and Michael came to believe he had been turned against him by his wife’s family.
 Eventually, when the boy was 15 he refused to go to the prison again.

-Luckily, Michael's legal team did believe in him, and it was advances in forensic evidence that would ultimately prove his innocence.
-In 2005 his lawyers petitioned the State of Texas to carry out DNA tests on items including a bloodstained bandana which had been found by police on an abandoned construction site close to the Morton house the day after the murder.
-The District Attorney successfully blocked all such requests until 2010 when an appeal court finally ordered they be carried out.
+Luckily, Michael’s legal team did believe in him, and it was advances in forensic evidence that would ultimately prove his innocence.
+In 2005 his lawyers petitioned the State of Texas to carry out DNA tests on items including a bloodstained bandana found by police on an abandoned construction site close to the Morton house the day after the murder.
+The District Attorney successfully blocked all requests until 2010 when an appeal court finally ordered the tests to be carried out.

-In the summer of 2011 the tests revealed the bandana contained Christine Morton's blood and hair, together with the DNA of another man, Mark Alan Norwood, a known felon with a long criminal record who worked in the Austin area as a carpet fitter at the time of the murder.
+In the summer of 2011 the tests revealed the bandana contained Christine Morton’s blood and hair, together with the DNA of another man, Mark Alan Norwood.
+He was a known felon with a long criminal record who worked in the Austin area as a carpet fitter at the time of the murder.

-After almost 25 years behind bars, Michael Morton was released from prison on October 4th, 2011, and officially exonerated two months later.
-A month after his release, 57-year-old Norwood was found and arrested for Christine Morton's murder, convicted of the crime in 2013 and sentenced to life imprisonment.
+After almost 25 years behind bars, Michael Morton was released from prison eight years ago today, on October 4th, 2011, and officially exonerated two months later.
+A month after his release, 57-year-old Norwood was found and arrested for Christine Morton’s murder, convicted of the crime in 2013 and sentenced to life imprisonment.
 Based on DNA evidence he was also charged with the unsolved murder of a second woman, found bludgeoned to death in her bed in Austin in 1988.
-He was convicted of that murder just last month.
+He was subsequently convicted of that murder too.

-The prosecutor in his case was himself indicted for allegedly withholding from Morton's defence team key evidence which would have cast serious doubt on his guilt.
-Among the items was a taped interview in which Morton's mother-in-law told the case's lead investigator how the couple's three-year-old son had told her in detail about witnessing his mother's murder, saying his father was not home at the time and it was another man, who he called "a monster".
+The prosecutor in his case was indicted for allegedly withholding from Morton’s defence team key evidence which would have cast serious doubt on his guilt.
+Among the items was a taped interview between Morton’s mother-in-law and the lead investigator in the case.
+She told how the couple’s three-year-old son had told her in detail about witnessing his mother’s murder, saying his father was not home at the time and it was another man, who he called “a monster”.